-The settings considered come in various flavors.
+Dynamic revenue maximization problems come in various flavors.
 First, they may differ in the components included in the revenue function.
 While the core component reflects income from service, many formulations also include a penalty term for performance degradation — commonly modeled as a function of mean queueing delay.
 Second, there are differences in the definition of the {\it decision space}.
 In some studies, the objective is solely to determine the optimal price, while others also optimize over additional parameters such as the service rate or the number of servers.
-Third, and specific to the model-free approach, there are several variants based on the type of information available to the service provider when making pricing decisions (e.g., the customers' arrival times, queueing delays, etc.).
+Third, there are several variants based on the type of information available to the service provider when making pricing decisions (e.g., the customers' arrival times, queueing delays, etc.).

 Both offline and online approaches have distinct strengths and limitations.
 We begin by outlining key considerations related to the offline setting.
 (1)~In this setting, it is typically assumed that the revenue can be expressed as a function of price.
 While evaluating this objective is tractable in simple queueing models, often relying on exponential inter-arrival and service times, it becomes considerably more challenging when incorporating more realistic features, such as general service-time distributions or realistic customer behaviors like balking upon encountering excessive workloads at arrival.
 (2)~The offline approach also requires knowledge of the queueing model’s primitives and the demand curve.
-While certain customer parameters can often be estimated from historical data (e.g., the service-time distribution), the demand curve is more difficult to infer, as it demands observations across a broad range of pricing scenarios.
+While certain customer parameters can often be estimated from historical data (e.g., the service-time distribution), the demand curve is more difficult to infer, as it requires observations across a broad range of pricing scenarios.
 An important but often overlooked issue is {\it model uncertainty}: the effects of estimation errors are typically ignored.
 (3)~When revenue cannot be expressed explicitly, the offline approach frequently resorts to {\it heavy-traffic approximations}, which involve scaling up arrival rates and service capacity.
 This can make the optimal price sensitive to system size, entailing that in contexts where such scaling is inappropriate, the accuracy of these approximations degrades.